larkin71/larkin71.github.io/_posts/2014-11-24-zero-to-one.markdown

 I have snagged a few quotes from Thiel and share my own commentary on them.

 ## 1. Zero to One
-> Doing what we already know how to do takes the world from 1 to n...but every time we create something new, we go from 0 to 1.
+> _"Doing what we already know how to do takes the world from 1 to n...but every time we create something new, we go from 0 to 1."_

 Sorry.
 I just spoiled the meaning of the title, but he does this on page 1, so I am not that apologetic.
 This shined a ray of light on my outlook of innovative stuff - I know mutter this to myself when pitched a business idea.
 It's so true...try this one on next time someone pitches you an idea for the "next social network."